Cedars-CIG/ABPRS/README.md

 # ABPRS
+Hi :D Here's a preliminary R package for ABPRS.
+Please let me know if you have any questions!

 # Instructions on How to Load R Package:
 Since it is currently a private package, you will need to download it first before installing.